 - certain equipment items to allow for performing the job tasks in a safe, ergonomic, and efficient manner.

-At Queen West Physiotherapy, we use the services of Meridian Health Assessments – trained Registered Physiotherapists and Occupational Therapists who have extensive experience in performing accurate and complex FAE’s using various standardized measuring tools.
+At Queen West Physiotherapy, we have trained Registered Physiotherapists and Occupational Therapists who have extensive experience in performing accurate and complex FAE’s using various standardized measuring tools.
 The FAE reports are very objective and detailed, including charts, and graphs, which make them easy to read and understand.
 In general, the FAE reports comment on the individual physical and functional tolerances and address more specific questions.
 They are completed and delivered to the referral source within one week of the assessment.

 Types of FAE’s Offered